ce-amtic/hexo-theme-journal/README.md

 #### Table of contents

-With the plugin `hexo-toc`, the theme *Journal.* natively supports showing the table of contents in an article.
-You can install it by running `yarn add hexo-toc` or `npm i --save hexo-toc` **at your Hexo root directory**.
+The theme *Journal.* natively supports showing the table of contents in an article.
+You can add `toc: true` to the header of the post file to enable table of contents.

-Then, you can insert `<!-- toc -->` after the header of the post file to enable table of contents.
+You can also add `toc: true` in theme's config to enable ToC globally (and you disable ToC for individual article by adding `toc: false` to the header).

 ### Support the developer